 It is not my intention, Sir, again to discuss the merits of the Reform Bill.
-The principle of that bill received the approbation of the late House of Commons after a discussion of ten nights; and the bill, as it now stands, after a long and most laborious investigation, passed the present House of Commons by a majority which was nearly half as large again as the minority.
+The principle of that bill received the approbation of the late House of Commons after a discussion of ten nights; and the bill, as it now stands, after a long and most laborious in-Macaulau, Speeches.
+1. 5 vestigation, passed the present House of Commons by a majority which was nearly half as large again as the minority.
 This was little more than a fortnight ago.
-Nothing has since occurred to change our opinion.
+Nothing has since occurred to change our opi-nion.
 The justice of the case is unaltered.
 The public enthusiasm is undiminished.
 Old Sarum has grown no larger.
 Manchester has grown no smaller.
 In addressing this House, therefore, I am entitled to assume that the bill is in itself a good bill.
 If so, ought we to abandon it merely because the Lords have rejected it?
 We ought to respect the lawful privileges of their House; but we ought also to assert our own. of their House; but we ought also to assert our own.
-We are constitutionally as independent of their Lordships as their Lordships are of us.
-We have precisely as good a right to adhere to our opinion as they have to dissent from it.
-In speaking of their decision, I will attempt to follow that example of moderation which was so judiciously set by my noble friend, the Member for Devonshire.
-I will only say that I do not think that they are marked to their their than the same and their their than the same are the same and their their than the same are the same and their than the same are the same and their than the same are the same and their than the same are the same are the same are the same and the same are th that I do not think that they are more competent to form a correct judgment on a political question than we are.
+We are constitutionally as independent of their Lord-ships as their Lordships are of us.
+We have pre-cisely as good a right to adhere to our opinion as they have to dissent from it.
+In speaking of their decision, I will attempt to follow that example of mo-deration which was so judiciously set by my noble friend, the Member for Devonshire.
+I will only say that I do not think that they are more competent to form a correct judgment on a political question than we are .
+It is contain that on all the meet important we are.
 It is certain that, on all the most important points on which the two Houses have for a long time past differed, the Lords have at length come over to the opinion of the Commons.
 I am therefore entitled to say, that with respect to all those points, the Peers themselves being judges, the House of Commons was in the right and the House of Lords in the wrong.
 It was thus with respect to the Slave-trade: it was thus with respect to Catholic Emancipation: it was thus with several other important questions.
-I, therefore, cannot think that we ought, on the present occasion, to surrender our judgment to those who have acknowledged that, on former occasions of the same kind, we have judged more correctly than they.
+I, there-fore, cannot think that we ought, on the present occa-sion, to surrender our judgment to those who have acknowledged that, on former occasions of the same kind, we have judged more correctly than they.